Grumman S-2 Tracker in Australian service: S-2G Tracker

 From November 1977 land-based Tracker patrols were expanded.
 The detachment at Darwin began conducting patrols to locate boats carrying refugees escaping from Vietnam.
 In 1980, the type also began to be used for anti-terrorism patrols around oil rigs in the Bass Strait.
 The later task continued until 31 December 1983.

 Melbourne completed its final deployment in November 1981, and was decommissioned in June the next year.
 816 Squadron was merged into 851 Squadron on 2 July 1982.
 851 Squadron continued to use Trackers for maritime patrol tasks while the Government considered whether to purchase a new aircraft carrier or offer the aircraft for sale.
 It was eventually decided to not replace the carrier and sell the Trackers, and they were last flown in RAN service in December 1983.
 The Trackers were officially withdrawn from service in June 1984.
 The RAN's next dedicated anti-submarine and surveillance aircraft were Sikorsky S-70B-2 Seahawk helicopters.
 These helicopters began to enter service in 1988 and were operated from frigates.

+After eight years stored at HMAS Albatross, 11 were and ferried to West Sale Airport in 1991.
 All but two of the aircraft were subsequently sold to the United Aeronautical Corporation.
 The other aircraft were retained in Australia.
-Tracker 859 is preserved at the Fleet Air Arm Museum and the airworthy 844 was relocated to the HARS Aviation Museum in September 2019.
+Tracker 859 is preserved at the Fleet Air Arm Museum and the airworthy 844 was relocated to the Historical Aircraft Restoration Society, Shellharbour Airport in September 2019.
 Several other ex-RAN Trackers had been preserved in Australia or were in storage in the United States as of 2019.